 Unique Fall Events

-Boston Vegetarian Food Festival: Running 16 years strong, this annual event held the last weekend in October offers cooking demonstrations, tastings, cookbook authors and national speakers all in one place advocating the benefits of a vegetarian diet.
+Running 24 years strong, this annual event held the last weekend in October offers cooking demonstrations, tastings, cookbook authors and national speakers all in one place advocating the benefits of a vegetarian diet.
 Boston has been a big player in the local slow food and veggie food movement and I don’t know about you, but I’ll go to pretty much any event that has food tastings and cooking demonstrations.

-Pumpkin Chunkin: Is there a better way to celebrate the fall than catapulting pumpkins?
-Umm, no, obviously.
-The Pumpkin Chucking Festival in Amesbury is an annual fundraiser that this year features one of the famous catapults from the Discovery Channel show last year.
+Is there a better way to celebrate the fall than catapulting pumpkins?
+Umm, no, obviously, the Pumpkin Chucking Festival is an annual fundraiser.
 On a side note, if you have not seen that show, check it out on YouTube or something, it’s pretty awesome these people spend all year long building these monster catapults that literally launch pumpkins hundreds of feet.
 I actually have attending the ‘official’ fest in Delaware on my own bucket list, and I recommend you putting it on yours as well, could there be a potential car pool in the future… Beyond the pumpkin tossing, this fest features food, and auction prizes for things like Patriots tickets.

 So there you have it, of course there are other fun things going on in October in New England, like Oktoberfest (and I highly recommend you attend your local fest), but do a bit of searching and find some unique and fun things to hit up over the best time of year in New England.

 If any of you guys have a fun and unique event that happens in your area, or you’ve been to a few interesting fests let me know, and we’ll make a list at some point.